Is it ‘𝘕𝘦𝘸 𝘠𝘦𝘢𝘳, 𝘕𝘦𝘸 𝘚𝘢𝘭𝘦𝘴 𝘑𝘰𝘣’ for you in 2023?

 A common mistake new salespeople make is neglecting the importance of having the correct tone of voice and body language.

-Whether you’re communicating with a client over the phone, a zoom call or making a pitch face-to-face, how you compose yourself is crucial.
+Whether you’re communicating with a client over the phone, on a zoom call or making a pitch face-to-face, how you compose yourself is crucial.

 𝗧𝗼𝗽 𝘁𝗶𝗽: “𝗜𝘁’𝘀 𝗻𝗼𝘁 𝘄𝗵𝗮𝘁 𝘆𝗼𝘂 𝘀𝗮𝘆; 𝗶𝘁’𝘀 𝗵𝗼𝘄 𝘆𝗼𝘂 𝘀𝗮𝘆 𝗶𝘁”.
 Show up to a meeting sounding confident, engaged and enthusiastic.
 Doing so will create a positive and welcoming atmosphere and have the prospect interested from the get-go.